Upside Down (Paloma Faith song): Critical response

 A reporter for the Huddersfield Daily Examiner was less positive towards the song saying "Sets off like some surreal nursery rhyme and never seems to mature that much."
 While a writer from the Liverpool Echo deemed it one of the worst releases of the week, saying "what it lacks in complexity, lyrics and any real meaning it makes up for in catchiness."

 Chart performance

 On 14 March 2010, "Upside Down" debuted on the UK Singles Chart at number 89, on downloads alone.
 The following week, the single climbed to number 58, which was followed by a further climb of 3 places on 28 March 2010 to its current peak at number 55.
 The song spent two weeks in the chart.
-On 26 December, the track climbed back into the UK Singles Chart after a strong number of downloads, charting at number 99.
+On 26 December, the track climbed back into the UK chart after a strong number of downloads, charting at number 99.

 Music video

 The video, directed by Chris Sweeney, was described by Faith as looking like "a kind of Kelis/André 3000 type video".
 Ryan Brockington of the New York Post called the video "amazing", but added "see if you slowly walk backwards searching blindly for an exit".
 A writer from Sugarscape called it "the sunniest video in all the land".